raniereee/open-people-meter/README.md

 #### Base Stations
 Hardware remote that capture and process it, generating the fingerprints files and send to server for comparations.
 Only 7 seconds of audio are processed and sent to server the fingerprints file.

+The finger print hashe file is sent through cell phone mobile network.
+In the mean the hash file with TV power on, have about 30KB.
+Hence, the base station send  nearly 350MB for month.

 #### Servers
 * Bases for capure